 In 1953, Panno won both the World Junior Championship and the championship of Argentina.
-The following year in 1954, he won the South American Championship (staged in Mar del Plata), which also doubled as the Zonal Tournament for the continent in that year, thereby qualifying for the Gothenburg Interzonal (1955).
-At Gothenberg he placed third behind David Bronstein and Paul Keres, qualifying for the Amsterdam Candidates (1956) where he started strongly, co-leading for the first few rounds but eventually placing =8th.
+The following year, he won the South American Championship (staged in Mar del Plata), which also doubled as the Zonal Tournament for the continent in that year, thereby qualifying for the Gothenburg Interzonal (1955).
+At Gothenburg, Panno placed third behind David Bronstein and Paul Keres, thus gaining the grandmaster title and qualifying for the Amsterdam Candidates (1956) where he started strongly, co-leading for the first few rounds but eventually placing eighth ex aequo.
 He also contested the Portoroz Interzonal (1958), Palma de Mallorca Interzonal (1970), Petropolis Interzonal (1973) and Manila Interzonal (1976).

-In 1958, he won the Pan-American championship (aka the Tournament of the Americas) that was staged in Bogotá and won three subsequent championships of South America in Rio de Janeiro in 1957, Rio Hondo, 1966 (jointly, again doubling as a Zonal) and again at Mar del Plata, 1969 (again jointly).
+In 1958, Panno won the Pan-American championship (aka the Tournament of the Americas) that was staged in Bogotá and won three subsequent championships of South America: in Rio de Janeiro in 1957, Rio Hondo, 1966 (jointly, again doubling as a Zonal) and again at Mar del Plata, 1969 (again jointly).

 Panno was a primarily a player for team events and championships especially in his early years, although he does have some notable tournament successes.
 One of his earliest major wins, if not the earliest, was his 12/17 result at Buenos Aires in 1952 when he was still 16 years old.
 While there are games missing from the record of this event, they appear to be missing in respect of players who were out of the running for first place.
 The following year, he won the World Junior Championship and the Argentine Championship (see above).